 Ancient peoples were (are) very aware of all of this and knew to monitor the cycles and to stay closely connected to the planet.
 Being closely in-tune allows us to regulate many bodily functions and feel plugged in.
 GROUNDED… dissipating any excess energy to the ground.

-Our body’s various vibration frequency can move our body out of our dominant oscillary rate very easily when we experience stress, which we are constantly doing, especially since we are not regularly connecting with Mother Earth to re-balance.
+Our body’s various frequencies can move our body out of our dominant oscillary rate very easily when we experience stress, which we are constantly doing, especially since we are not regularly connecting with Mother Earth to re-balance.

 Vibrational healing (like crystal healing) oscillates and naturally entrains our body back to its base resonant frequency.